Three-dimensional Nonlinear Path-following Guidance with Bounded Input Constraints: Introduction

-\item Unlike the method in \cite{doi:10.2514/1.G007964}, the proposed approach regulates two error variables, the UAV's lead angles in the azimuth and elevation directions, to zero, rather than just one error variable, the UAV's effective heading angle.
+Unlike the method in \cite{doi:10.2514/1.G007964}, the proposed approach regulates two error variables, the UAV's lead angles in the azimuth and elevation directions, to zero, rather than just one error variable, the UAV's effective heading angle.
 This approach eliminates the need for a potentially complex control allocation scheme.
 As a result, it is expected to be less computationally expensive than the method discussed in \cite{doi:10.2514/1.G007964}.
 Additionally, setting the individual lead angles in the pitch and yaw directions to zero is more intuitive and provides a direct approach to regulating these variables using the corresponding angular velocities in each channel.
-Furthermore, the design is \cite{doi:10.2514/1.G007964} does not consider bounds on the control inputs during design, which is unlike the present work. \end{itemize} The rest of this paper is structured as follows: After an overview of the existing works in \Cref{introduction}, \Cref{sec:problem} introduces the UAV's kinematic model and outlines the problem statement.
-The bounded-input guidance law is developed in \Cref{sec:mainresults}, followed by performance evaluations of the developed guidance laws in \Cref{sec:simulation}.
-Finally, \Cref{sec:conclusion} offers concluding remarks and suggests some directions for future research.
+Furthermore, the design is \cite{doi:10.2514/1.G007964} does not consider bounds on the control inputs during design, which is unlike the present work.